StevenTammen/StevenTammen.github.io/pages/motorcycles.md

     - Don’t stay in traffic near large trucks or buses as they block your view and the view other drivers have of you.
     - Always ease off the throttle, drop a gear (if on an ICE bike), and ride the front brake when coming into intersections (shaving off 5-10 mph and being ready to stop if necessary)
     - Learn how to make quick stops without locking up the back tire and highsiding -- you can shed most of the speed before you hit a car that pulls out in front of you if you are already on the front brake coming into an intersection.
-    - Ride like you are invisible and everybody else is trying to kill you.
-Expect people to pull out in front of you and always be prepared to handle someone who does.
+    - There is a mantra repeated by experienced riders: "ride like you are invisible."
+The takeaway from this saying is that you should expect people to pull out in front of you and that you should always be prepared to handle someone who does.
     - Ride with a field of vision 12 seconds out; always be on the lookout of possible environmental hazards.
-    - Learn how to identify car movements: front tires move twice as fast as bumpers, tires turning, drivers checking mirrors and looking, etc. Be able to predict behavior of other drivers.
+    - Learn how to predict car movements: front tires move twice as fast as bumpers (so will always be pointing sideways to a degree and moving *before* a car starts turning/merging), drivers checking mirrors and especially head-checking signals that they are about to turn/merge, etc.
   - Cars changing lanes into you
     - Don’t ride in people’s blind spots.
 If you can’t see their eyes in the mirror, they can’t see you.
 Not everyone will head check.
     - Have a strong horn on your bike and don’t be shy using it.